themightykay/18WSD030-Advanced-Project/README.md

  To measure the effectiveness of using multiple antennas on sensor nodes close to, and upon water using software defined radios.

- *Project Progress*
+**Project Progress**

+Set up test
  1. Carrier Wave detection Rx Target with Host interface

 FM SISO
  1. FM audio Tx Target (SISO)